 A new 33 kV substation is to be built as Substation B. It is supplied from Substation A via an unearthed wood pole supported line that terminates just outside the operational boundary of each substation.
 The new substation is assumed to consist of just three items of plant, (incoming, outgoing, and a power transformer), each on their own individual foundation slab.
 This is the most straightforward example to study and will be used to demonstrate both the modern design approach and methods of addressing touch potentials.
-Refer to Figure 5 below.
+See Figure 5.